kimmyCosta/MindMetrixAssignmentVR/README.md

 > The project need the new InputSystem (not the InputAction).
 If error occurs : go to Project Settings > Player > Other Settings > Configuration > Active Input Handling : InputSystem (new)
 > you then need to go to the package manager and install the input system.

+> [!Warning]
+> If you have pink assets, the shader may need to be adjusted to, say, "Standard" shader for these materials:
+> - Assets/Materials
+> - Assets/Mini Legion Rock Golem PBR HP Polyart/Materials

 To launch the backend :
 ```
 cd BackendExample